algorandfoundation/algokit-utils-py/docs/source/capabilities/account.md

 ## Default signer

-If you want to have a default signer that is used to sign transactions without a registered signer (rather than throwing an exception) then you can [register a default signer](../code/classes/types_account_manager.AccountManager.md#setdefaultsigner):
+If you want to have a default signer that is used to sign transactions without a registered signer (rather than throwing an exception) then you can {py:meth}`set_default_signer <algokit_utils.accounts.account_manager.AccountManager.set_default_signer>`:

 ```python
 algorand.account.set_default_signer(my_default_signer)